TCA166/openCMS/README.md

 ## An open python CMS webapp generator

-This package provides a simple yet effective interface that will create a fully functional python Flask webapp intended to be used as a CMS(Customer Management System), but in theory may be customized to display anything.
+This package provides a simple yet effective framework that will create a fully functional python Flask webapp capable of displaying data from a user defined data structure in a really short time.
+This includes all that is needed to run the app: backend python script, the sqLite database and the jinja templates.

+## How it works

+1. You create a script using the openCSM classes that defines a webapp
+2. You run the script ensuring all the necessary files are there
+3. openCSM based on your defined objects generates a backend, database and jinja templates for your webapp.
+If you did everything properly it should be ready to run.

+Amazing isn't it?
+Don't believe what I'm claiming here?
+Let's look at an example of how to create a webapp using openCSM:

 ## Usage